Career Timeline of Elon Musk: Major Achievements and Milestones

 In 2020, Tesla launched the Model Y, a crossover vehicle.

-By the end of 2021, the Musk Foundation's assets reached $9.4 billion, but it only dispensed $160 million to charities that year.
+By the end of 2021, the Musk Foundation's assets had grown to $9.4 billion, although it only dispensed $160 million to charities that year.

-On October 27, 2022, Elon Musk successfully concluded his bid for approximately $44 billion and bought Twitter.
+On October 27, 2022, Elon Musk bought Twitter for approximately $44 billion, after backtracking on his initial decision.

 2022: Acquisition of Twitter

-In 2022, after acquiring Twitter, Elon Musk fired top executives, became CEO, instituted monthly subscriptions for a "blue check", and laid off a significant portion of the company's staff.
-Musk lessened content moderation and hate speech also increased on the platform after his takeover.
-In late 2022, Musk released internal documents relating to Twitter's moderation of Hunter Biden's laptop controversy in the lead-up to the 2020 presidential election.
+In 2022, immediately after acquiring Twitter, Elon Musk fired several top executives including CEO Parag Agrawal and became the CEO himself.
+He instituted monthly subscriptions for a "blue check", laid off a significant portion of the staff, and lessened content moderation, leading to an increase in hate speech on the platform.

-In July 2023, Elon Musk launched the artificial intelligence company xAI, which aims to develop a generative AI program that competes with existing offerings like OpenAI's ChatGPT.
+In July 2023, Elon Musk launched the artificial intelligence company xAI, aiming to develop a generative AI program to compete with existing offerings like OpenAI's ChatGPT.

 September 2023: FDA Approves Neuralink Human Trials

-In September 2023, the Food and Drug Administration approved Neuralink to initiate six-year human trials.
+In September 2023, the Food and Drug Administration (FDA) approved Neuralink to initiate six-year human trials.

 In 2023, Tesla launched the Cybertruck, a pickup truck.